bonniemo/banana-ufo/README.md

 School web dev component React practice

-Project cloned from Niklas Mårdby, should have forked it
+Project base cloned from Niklas Mårdby, should have forked it